freewill7/stroudmasters/README.md

 - Generated website

-  We now have a generated website but this needs to publicly available in order for people to see it (i.e. "hosted).
+  We now have a generated website (the "public" directory) but this needs to publicly available in order for people to see it (i.e. "hosted).
 This is where we use Amazon Web Services (AWS).

-  There are lots of providers that can be used for hosting websites (Microsoft Azure, Google Cloud...) but I went for AWS as it's well established and reasonably priced.
+  There are lots of providers that can be used for hosting websites (Microsoft Azure, Google Cloud...) but we went for AWS as it's well established and reasonably priced.

 - S3 Storage